the-rz-labs/mining-frontend/replit.md

 # Overview

 This is a futuristic cryptocurrency mining platform called "Ranking" that offers mining plans for two tokens: MGC (purple-themed) and RZ (green-themed).
-The application features a cyberpunk-inspired design with neon colors and glowing effects, providing users with mining plan selection, live statistics, token performance charts, and a referral system.
+The application features a cyberpunk-inspired design with neon colors and glowing effects, providing users with mining plan selection, live statistics, token performance charts, a referral system, and comprehensive company information through dedicated Contact and About Us pages.
 The platform emphasizes a modern fintech aesthetic similar to Binance or Coinbase but with gaming and cyberpunk visual elements.

 # User Preferences